Gobi1616/Datalogy_Final/README.md

 # Presentation
 We created an interactive Dashboard in Tableau and a Storyline for the presentation.
 [Dashboard](https://public.tableau.com/app/profile/yuvraj.bhati/viz/DatalogyProjectDashboard/TweetsvsStockPrices?publish=yes)

+The presentation slides were created on Google Slides website [accessible from here](https://docs.google.com/presentation/d/1SMZks9DhKcfHfKG1b-hhtxhehmgnIdvkM5ZcL8o6TMQ/edit?usp=sharing).
+The images used in the slides were created along different stages of the process and are mainly Google Colab and local jupyter file outputs and also from Tableau Public.
 ## Communication Protocol
 There are four members in our team.
 The role of each team member will vary every week to ensure that everyone can gain experience in different areas of the project.
 A slack channel was created to support communication amongst the team, and will be used to assign tickets, provide updates, and discuss any issues.
 The team will additionally have zoom meetings everyday to go over project progress and next steps.
 We also created a WhatsApp group to follow up with the team and a shared folder in google drive to save the resources.